 Conclusion: Stay Calm

 Most people are not familiar or comfortable with negotiations, because most of us do it so rarely in our professional or personal lives.
 Culturally, we don’t negotiate much compared to people in many other areas of the world – for example, we don’t haggle at supermarkets or department stores.
 So it’s not unusual for sellers to become a little anxious about the prospect of negotiating something as important as a home sale.
 Don’t worry.
-You have a lot of professionals watching out for you, starting with your Better Homes and Gardens Rand Realty agent.
+You have a lot of professionals watching out for you, starting with your Rand agent.

 Now that you are starting to field offers, you can see the light at the end of the tunnel.
 Offers become agreements, agreements become contracts, and contracts become closings.
 Most transactions go from offer-and-acceptance through to closing smoothly: